FIWARE/contribution-requirements/docs/development.md

 * Github **MUST** be used during the **whole development lifecycle**.
 * The name of the Github Repository **MAY** be _'fiware' + '-' + "Code Name of your GE"_.
 Example: `fiware-orion`.
 * The Github Repository content **MUST** meet the [GE Publication Requirements](GE_Requirements.md#Publication_Requirements)
-* When the GE code is spread over various repositories, the FIWARE hyperlinks can be included on the README.md pertaining to the main repository or at the GH user/organization level.
+* When the GE code is spread over various repositories, the FIWARE hyperlinks can be included on the `README.md` pertaining to the main repository or at the GH user/organization level.

-* Every repository in Github **SHOULD** have at least one branch corresponding to the main development line, usually named 'master', and a certain number of additional branches/tags corresponding to releases.
+* Every repository in Github **SHOULD** have at least one branch corresponding to the main development line, usually named `master`, and a certain number of additional branches/tags corresponding to releases.
 * Every repository in Github **SHOULD** comply with the  Github recommended community standards checklist - e.g. `https://github.com/Fiware/developmentGuidelines/community`
 * Every repository in Github **SHOULD** have a one line repository description  - the description **SHOULD NOT** be left blank
 * Where **ReadtheDocs** documentation exists for a repository in Github, the GitHub repository URL **SHOULD**  link back to the latest **ReadtheDocs** documentation - the URL **SHOULD NOT** be left blank